eknath-kumbhar/eknath-kumbhar/README.md

 - 👋 Hi, I’m @eknath-kumbhar
-- 👀 I’m interested in Web Development, Analytics, Security and Blockchain
+- 👀 I’m interested in Web Development, Cloud, Analytics, Security and Blockchain
 - 👨‍💼 I’m a professional Software Engineer in Web Tech (JS / Angular)
-- 🌱 I’m currently learning React.js and Node.js
+- 🌱 I’m currently learning React.js, Node.js and AWS
-- 💞️ I’m looking to collaborate on Frontend Projects
+- 💞️ I’m ready to collaborate on Frontend Projects
 - 📫 How to reach me at eknathkumbharv1@hotmail.com

 <!---